-The Sub-Fund invests, at least two-thirds (2/3rds) of its assets, in inflation-linked bonds, other fixed or floating-rate debt securities and short-term debt securities, denominated in any OECD currencies, issued or guaranteed by sovereign issuers participating in the OECD and/or supranational institutions.
-Up to one-third (1/3rd) of the Sub-Fund's assets may be invested in (i) debt securities denominated in other currencies (including Emerging Market currencies), (ii) debt securities issued or guaranteed by sovereign issuers not participating in the OECD (including Emerging Market issuers), (iii) debt securities issued or guaranteed by sovereign issuers not participating in the OECD (including Emerging Market issuers), (iii) debt securities issued by non-sovereign/supranational issuers, (iv) currencies (including Emerging Market currencies) and/or (v) Cash and Cash Equivalents (including short-term ABS/MBS which may represent up to 10% of investments in Cash and Cash Equivalents) in accordance with the applicable diversification rules.
+The Sub-Fund invests, at least two-thirds (2/3^{rds}) of its assets, in inflation-linked bonds, other fixed or floating-rate debt securities and short-term debt securities, denominated in any OECD currencies, issued or guaranteed by sovereign issuers participating in the OECD and/or supranational institutions.
+Up to one-third (1/3rd) of the Sub-Fund's assets may be invested in (i) debt securities denominated in other currencies (including Emerging Market currencies), (ii) debt securities issued or guaranteed by sovereign issuers not participating in the OECD (including Emerging Market issuers), (iii) debt securities issued by non-sovereign/supranational issuers, (iv) currencies (including Emerging Market currencies) and/or (v) Cash and Cash Equivalents (including short-term ABS/MBS which may represent up to 10% of investments in Cash and Cash Equivalents) in accordance with the applicable diversification rules.